 In addition, “No hormones or antibiotics are used in the care of our animals,” she said.
 “Our vegetables are raised naturally without the use of chemicals.
 We are not certified organic but follow all organic practices.”

 “We process most of the meat at Davis Meats in Jonesburg.
 They do an amazing job,” she said.
 Davis Meats also renders the fat from Sullivan pork separately from other pork, she said, because it’s important that “we raise a non-GMO product,” she said.
 That rendered lard is also available at the market.
+In addition to offering customers the ability to purchase 1/2 of their whole hogs and pork bundle packages, they’ve also introduced deli ham, bologna, and braunschweiger to the list of items you can purchase at the market.

 Besides meat, the Sullivan family has found another market niche: Shave ice.
 “We lived in Hawaii for awhile where shave ice is huge,” As it turns out, shave ice is popular in Columbia, too.
 “We do shave ice in the summer, and we make all of our own organic syrups, using products from our farms or other local farms, or make them with organic fruit.”